Ghoust-game/frontend/README.md

     # run the dev server with hot reload at localhost:8080
     $ npm run dev

+### MQTT Broker

+For testing and development it may be useful to run a local [Mosquitto MQTT broker](https://mosquitto.org/) for the web frontend to connect to.
+Be sure to enable the websocket protocol in the Mosquitto config, and to point the JavaScript client to that broker (see [src/settings.js](https://github.com/Ghoust-game/frontend/blob/master/src/src/settings.js)).

 ### Vue DevTools

 It is recommended to install the Chrome developer tools [Vue.js plugin](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd)